skipjack/directory-tree-webpack-plugin/README.md

 ```

 The first parameter given to the method is the `item` and the second, `options`,
 contains the same options object passed to the plugin.
-The enhance function makes changes to the `item` object directly.
-Note that this function
+The `enhance` function
-__MUST__ be deterministic, if it isn't an infinite loop of tree generation will
+makes changes to the `item` object directly.
+Note that this function __MUST__ be
-occur.
+deterministic, otherwise an infinite loop of tree generation will occur.

 [1]: https://github.com/mihneadb/node-directory-tree